Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/category-theory-for-dbas.md

 ---
 title: Those Who Don't Know History…
-subtitle: Category Theory for DBAs — Part 1, Why?
+subtitle: Category Theory for DBAs — Part 0, Why?
 ---

 Mathematics and information technology have had a symbiotic relationship from the very start.
 Many useful tools and concepts were born as a result of this relationship.
 There have been various such occasions starting in 1843 all the way through 1970, ending at the design of the first 'modern' databases.

 - (1843) The first programmer was the mathematician Ada Lovelace who wrote a program to calculate the Bernouilli numbers.
-- (1948) The concept of 'bits' was invented by Shannon, who single handedly wrote the book on [the mathematical theory of communication](https://ieeexplore.ieee.org/document/6773024).
+- (1948) The concept of 'bits' was invented by Shannon, who single-handedly wrote the book on [the mathematical theory of communication](https://ieeexplore.ieee.org/document/6773024).
 - (1970) Relational databases use the relational algebra based on the work of Edgar F. Codd, [A relational model of data for large shared data banks](https://dl.acm.org/doi/10.1145/362384.362685).

 However in recent years the mathematical foundations of databases have started to be forgotten a bit.
 Meanwhile mathematics has gone its own way and databases still only support the bare minimum of relational algebra.
 And while the popularity of NoSQL suggests a consensus that databases have stagnated and that a more modern approach is needed, any attempt that fails to properly recognise what relational databases *are*, risks reinventing relational databases before getting to the real problem.